-Trial delayed for former HPD officer as more information on Katherine Kealoha’s role as prosecutor is sought
+Trial of former HPD officer delayed as more info tied to Kealoha is sought

 That recording was submitted as evidence Monday, but Hawaii News Now aired it back in February.

 “Don’t go to my place of business and act a fool," Miske said.
-After a few back and forth statements Miske can be heard, “Listen, I going go to the top of the food chain. trust me.
+After a few back and forth statements Miske can be heard, “Listen, I going go to the top of the food chain.
+Trust me.
 Jared Spiker.”

 Officer Spiker says, Katherine Kealoha -- one of the highest ranking deputy prosecutors at the time -- later called him, ordering the officers to back off of Miske.

-An order they ignored.
+An order he and Albert Lee ignored.

-Miske was arrested and has since pleaded “no contest.”
+Miske was arrested and has since pleaded “no contest" for the traffic crime.

 Two years after that conversation, Kealoha’s unit, empaneled the state grand jury.

-Judge Kubo told Kealoha’s deputy prosecutor, Randy Oyama, described his thoughts after reading the transcripts from that grand jury saying they couldn’t prove Lee was driving the car but continued anyway, “Calling numerous witnesses, five witnesses, with questions which this court, could interpret as brow beating."
+Judge Kubo told deputy prosecutor, Randy Oyama, who worked under Kealoha in the Career Criminal Unit that he read the transcripts of the investigative grand jury for Albert Lee.
+Kubo told Oyama that the office couldn’t seem to prove that Lee was driving the car but moved forward anyway with the proceeding, “Calling numerous witnesses, five witnesses, with questions which this court, could interpret as brow beating."
 Judge Kubo paused before he said, "Something stinks in this case.”

 While the trial has been delayed, there is a hearing set for next month.